aehrc/TRIBES/README.md

 - `filename.true.rel` - true pairwise relations (optional, only if a user has known relations and wants to calculate accuracy of estimated relationships)
 - `config.yaml` - pipeline configuration file defining the location and name of reference data, the true relations file, the input filename and the preprocessing steps required before IBD/relatedness estimation

-Refer to files inside example dataset `TFCeu/` directory for correct file format for the input files.
+Refer to files inside example dataset `TFCeu/` directory for correct format for these input files.

 ## Preparing a custom pipeline

-A key strength of *TRIBES* is that is a flexible pipeline, utilizing `snakemake`, to enable the user to specify which pre-processing steps they want to include
+A key strength of *TRIBES* is that is a flexible pipeline, utilizing `snakemake`, to enable the user to specify which pre-processing steps they want to include.

 The following steps can used in the pipeline.